Image Credit: Bowling Photoman/Shutterstock.com

 Thermal storage - the storage of cold or heat - is used to achieve load shifting on the electrical grid, to enhance the energy efficiency of HVAC equipment, and to behave as auxiliary cold storage for shipping containers that are refrigerated.

-Energy storage systems provide a host of technological approaches to help manage power supply.
+Energy storage systems provide a host of technological approaches to help manage the power supply.
 These measures will go a long way in creating a more flexible energy infrastructure and provide huge cost savings to consumers and utilities, alike.

 Energy storage technologies can be categorized into six types: